francesjgonzales/final-proj4/README.md

 1. Created my github repository then worked on Gitpod as my main workspace while using a master branch.
 2. Used Django for rapid development.
 4. Used Cloudinary to upload images.
-    - For Python configuration settings, a dot.env file is installed and loaded in Django.
-This file is used to store the publishable, secret and webhook keys.
+    - For Python configuration settings, a dotenv file is installed and imported in Django environment.
+A dotenv is used to store the cloudinary's Cloud name, API key and API secret keys.
-    -
+    - Dotenv is added to .gitignore file.
+    - For Cloudinary configuration, added cloudinary's os.environ in settings.py file.
+Next, registered Cloudinary by adding it in INSTALLED APPS.
 3. Used Stripes
+    - A dotenv is used to store the publishable, secret and webhook keys.

 Installed the following for this project.
 ```